dreamchef/dendron-wiki-netflify/vault/code documentation.md

 id: 09zwvcyyopswbu4f46w37q7
 title: Code Documentation
 desc: ''
-updated: 1654530812579
+updated: 1656447824271
 created: 1654530812580
 ---
 #software-development #paradigm

-# code documentation
-: allows the developer and others to understand the code as quickly as possible
+allows the developer and others to understand the code as quickly as possible

-## Internal
-- Comments
-- "self-documenting" code
-## External
-- feature/design specification document
-- "wiki" website, document repo
-## key contents
+*Internal* documentation includes comments, and self-documenting code. *External* documentation includes the feature/design specification document, a "wiki" website, and document repository.

+Self-documenting code refers to the practice of writing code with structure, naming, minimized control flow, and reduced data structure complexity that is friendly to a human reader.

-- what code does to data
+Documentation should contain what code does to data, the meaning of variables, and explanations of functions, methods, and procedures.

-- meaning of variables
-- functions, methods, procedures
-## "self-documenting code"
-*code should be written for humans*
-- stucture
-- naming
-- named constants instead of literals
-- minimized control flow
-- reduced data structure complexity
-## documentation extraction systems
-works when you write comments in special format
-- Doxygen
-- Javadoc
+Tools like Doxygen and Javadoc can extract documentation from code written in a special format.